robin-rpr/calos/INSTALL.rst

 Buildah
 ~~~~~~~

-Charliecloud uses Buildah’s "rootless" mode and :code:`ignore-chown-errors`
+Clearly uses Buildah’s "rootless" mode and :code:`ignore-chown-errors`
 storage configuration for a fully unprivileged workflow with no sudo and no
 setuid binaries.
 Note that in this mode, images in Buildah internal storage
 will have all user and group ownership flattened to UID/GID 0.

-If you prefer a privileged workflow, Charliecloud can also use Buildah with
+If you prefer a privileged workflow, Clearly can also use Buildah with
 setuid helpers :code:`newuidmap` and :code:`newgidmap`.
 This will not remap
 ownership.